 • Fresh baking agents (check to make sure the baking powder is fresh!)

-• Creaming room temperature (not melted) butter with the sugars
+• Creaming roomtemp (not melted) butter with the sugars.

-• Using room-temperature eggs (Room-temperature eggs trap air and disperse more evenly into the batter.)
+• Using room-temp eggs so they trap air and disperse more evenly into the batter.

-• Chilling the dough: The longer the fat (butter) stays solid, the less the cookies will spread and the fluffier they’ll be.
-Additionally, the sugar has a chance to absorb more liquid and further prevent spreading.
+• Chill the dough so the cookies are fluffier and spread less.
+The sugar also has a chance to absorb more liquid and further prevent spreading.

-Process shots-- images of the dough balls being rolled in powdered sugar and then baked
+Process shots of the dough balls being rolled in powdered sugar, chilled, and then baked

 Lime Cookies Ingredients